Global HiringContact us

 Recent developments in Saudi Arabia

-Employment laws in Saudi Arabia have undergone significant amendments aimed at modernizing the labor market, enhancing worker protections, and aligning with the Kingdom’s Vision 2030 objectives.
-These changes, effective from February 19, 2025, introduce several key reforms:
+Employment laws in Saudi Arabia have undergone significant amendments aimed at modernising the labour market, enhancing worker protections, and supporting the Kingdom’s Vision 2030 objectives.
+The reforms introduced in 2025 continue to apply in 2026, and employers should ensure contracts, HR policies, and payroll practices remain aligned.

-All employment contracts for non-Saudi nationals must now be in writing and have a fixed term.
-If the contract does not specify a duration, it will default to one year from the employee’s start date.
-Should employment continue beyond this period, the contract will automatically renew for an equivalent duration.
+Employment contracts for non-Saudi nationals must be in writing and fixed-term.
+If the contract does not specify a duration, it defaults to one year from the employee’s start date.
+If employment continues beyond the term, the contract renews automatically for an equivalent duration.

-Employees on fixed-term contracts can resign by submitting a written request.
+Employees on fixed-term contracts may resign by submitting a written resignation request.
 If the employer does not respond within 30 days, the resignation becomes effective.
-Employers may delay acceptance of a resignation for up to 60 days for valid business reasons, provided they notify the employee with written justification before the initial 30-day notice period expires.
+Employers may delay acceptance for up to 60 days for valid business reasons, provided they notify the employee with written justification before the initial 30-day period ends.

-Maternity Leave: Increased to 12 weeks of full pay, with six weeks mandatory post-childbirth.
-Maternity leave may begin up to four weeks before the expected date of birth.
+Maternity leave: 12 weeks at full pay, with six weeks mandatory after childbirth.
+Leave may start up to four weeks before the expected due date.

-Bereavement Leave: Employees can take three days of paid leave upon the death of a sibling.
+• Bereavement leave: 3 days paid leave upon the death of a sibling.

 Employer of Record in Saudi Arabia